-1Calculated from NESARC III with lifetime DSM-5 alcohol use disorder.
+&lt;sup>1 Calculated from NESARC III with lifetime DSM-5 alcohol use disorder.

-2 Calculated from NESARC III.
-Prevalence is based on the percent exceeding daily/weekly limits in past year.
+&lt;sup>2 Calculated from NESARC III.
+Prevalence is based on the percent exceeding daily/weekly limits in the past year.
 Onset and remission are calculated from the mild classification of DSM-5 alcohol use disorder.

-3 Calculated using NESARC III with lifetime DSM-5 cannabis use disorder.
+&lt;sup>3 Calculated using NESARC III with lifetime DSM-5 cannabis use disorder.

-4Calculated as from NESARC III data with lifetime DSM-5 non-cannabis illicit drug substance use disorder.
-Includes opioids, heroin, sedative, cocaine, stimulant, hallucinogen, inhalant/solvent, club drug, and other drugs.
+&lt;sup>4Calculated as from NESARC III data with lifetime DSM-5 non-cannabis illicit drug substance use disorder.
+Includes opioids, heroin, sedatives, cocaine, stimulants, hallucinogens, inhalants/solvents, club drugs, and other drugs.

-5 Calculated as from NESARC III data with lifetime DSM-5 opioid and heroin use disorder.
+&lt;sup>5 Calculated as from NESARC III data with lifetime DSM-5 opioid and heroin use disorder.

-6 Prevalence is calculated from National Survey on Drug Use and Health (NSDUH) R-DAS online tool, 2-year estimates of Washington State estimates for 2015-2016.
-Measure is ever daily smoker, variable cduflag.
-Onset was calculated with NESARC III age at onset of cigarette use.
-Remission was calculated as persistence of nicotine use disorder among smokers.
+&lt;sup>6 Prevalence is calculated from the National Survey on Drug Use and Health (NSDUH) R-DAS online tool, 2-year estimates of Washington State estimates for 2015-2016.
+The measure is ever daily smoker, variable cduflag.
+Onset was calculated with NESARC III age at the onset of cigarette use.
+Remission was calculated as the persistence of nicotine use disorder among smokers.

-7 Onset curves were calculated using age of onset of a DSM disorder, conditional on having a disorder.
-We performed an analysis of NESARC-III data, using age of onset for those with disordered conditions.
-For Log-logistic distributions, Parameter 2 is the scale and Parameter 3 is the shape.
+&lt;sup>7 Onset curves were calculated using the age of onset of a DSM disorder, conditional on having a disorder.
+We analyzed NESARC-III data, using the age of onset for those with disordered conditions.
+For Log-logistic distributions, Parameter 2 is the scale, and Parameter 3 is the shape.

-8 Estimates were constructed following the work of Lopez-Quintero et al. (2011).
+&lt;sup>8 Estimates were constructed following the work of Lopez-Quintero et al. (2011).
 We used the SAS Lifetest procedure to estimate persistence curves.
 These values were fitted with @Risk software to estimate distributions; for each disorder, the distribution with the best fit (criterion: lowest root-mean-squared error) was chosen.

-9 Percentage of general population consuming substance estimated from NSDUH R-DAS online tool, 2-year estimates of Washington State estimates for past year use for 2016-2017.
+&lt;sup>9 Percentage of general population consuming substance estimated from NSDUH R-DAS online tool, 2-year estimates of Washington State estimates for past year use for 2016-2017.